FOR IMMEDIATE RELEASE

 The amended complaint alleges that Defendants’ actions violated Title VII of the Civil Rights Act of 1964, as amended, which prohibits federal agencies like USCIS from engaging in discriminatory personnel actions based on race, color, religion, sex, or national origin, and from retaliating against an employee for participating in the Equal Employment Opportunity (EEO) process.
 In addition to compensatory damages, Ms. Dominguez seeks an injunction requiring managers and supervisors in the FDNS at the Kendall Field Office to complete annual employment discrimination training, in a manner and format approved by the U.S. Equal Employment Opportunity Commission.

 JD Howlette Law provides high-quality civil litigation services to clients throughout the District of Columbia, Maryland, Virginia, and Florida.
-The firm dedicates a significant portion of its practice to representing plaintiffs in civil rights and constitutional torts litigation.
+The firm dedicates a significant portion of its practice to representing clients in disputes involving violations of civil rights and individual liberties.
 For more information, visit www.jdhowlettelaw.com or call (202) 921-6080.